boost-edu-tools/gitinspectorgui/docs/development/package-management-pnpm.md

-# Package Management with pnpm
+# Node.js Package Management with pnpm

-This guide covers the current package management setup for GitInspectorGUI using pnpm.
+This guide covers the Node.js package management setup for GitInspectorGUI's frontend using pnpm.

-## Current Setup
+## Overview

-GitInspectorGUI uses pnpm for package management, providing better performance, disk space efficiency, and dependency management.
+GitInspectorGUI uses pnpm for Node.js package management (JavaScript/TypeScript dependencies for the Tauri frontend), providing better performance, disk space efficiency, and dependency management compared to npm.

+**Note**: This covers frontend dependencies only.
+For Python backend dependencies, see [Python Management (uv)](python-management-uv.md).

 ## Installation and Setup